dutchLuck/bfbs/README.md

 module, which does decimal arbitrary-precision calculations and runs ok on Linux, MacOS and Windows.
 It outputs min, median, max and range in addition to sum, mean, variance and standard deviation.
-Even though python uses an interpreter there isn't a noticable delay before results appear.
+Even though python uses an interpreter there isn't a noticeable delay before results appear.
 ## bfbs.rb
 The
 <a href="https://www.ruby-lang.org/en/">Ruby</a>